WWGD? What Would Georgia Do?

 These are 2 things I am still working hard on myself.

-Next time you feel behind the eight ball with this life thing, list your own current top four interests or fascinations.
+Next time you feel behind the eight ball with this life thing, list your own current top three interests or fascinations.

 Look at what you’ve written on the page as if you are seeing it for the first time.